JanHerca/urantiapedia/output/wikijs/en/article/E_Ann_Star/Poems_By_E_Ann_Star.md

 Thank you, Angels,
 I welcome you and will slumber
 Under Thy protecting wings.
-&nbsp; &nbsp; &nbsp; &nbsp; Amet.
+&nbsp; &nbsp; &nbsp; &nbsp; Amen.

 There is a special place
 &nbsp; &nbsp; where none can go but me;
 A place no other human has been,
 &nbsp; &nbsp; or ever shall be;
-A sacred place only Good
+A sacred place only God
 &nbsp; &nbsp; is allowed to see.
 He reserved this place,
 &nbsp; &nbsp; where He and I can meet
 For quiet talks about my hurts
 &nbsp; &nbsp; and needs;
-A place wisere all I've been
+A place where all I've been
 &nbsp; &nbsp; is seen or heard only with
 &nbsp; &nbsp; my permission.
 Otherwise, no mortal or celestial